"White Gold" or "Bloody Teeth"?

 More About This Issue

 2011 was a record year for seizures of illegal elephant ivory — 24.3 tonnes, or the ivory of approximately 2,500 dead elephants — surpassing the previous four years combined.
 Then, in December 2012, customs officials in Malaysia uncovered a single shipment of over 24 tonnes, surpassing all of 2011's seizures combined.
-And the trend shows no sign of slowing in 2013.
+And the trend shows no sign of slowing.

 Known incidents include: